 “The cleaning system has been very effective for us,” Tim says.
 But the company is always looking for ways to improve its processes.
 “Although the system only runs during first shift, we’ve eliminated an hour or more of downtime by having our third shift heat up the system.”
 Sometimes efficiency comes in simple packages; other times it’s on a much bigger scale.

-The people at H&R don’t view appearance as a benefit only to the business.
-They see it as an ongoing philosophy that also helps the environment.
+The people at H&R don’t view appearance or cleanliness as a benefit only to the business.
+They see cleanliness as an ongoing philosophy that also helps the environment.
 Green operations are important to them, so they have implemented a number of programs to save energy and reduce the company’s environmental footprint.
 Last year, the company replaced the metal halide lighting fixtures in the shop with a six-bulb T8 fluorescent system that uses about half the power, but provides almost twice the brightness—good for the environment and good for the company as it allows employees to see their work better and costs less to operate.

 The company recycles paper and cardboard, and Mr. Lemasters is initiating an effort to go to paperless with a lot of the company’s shared files, such as layouts for screw machines, process layouts and prints.
 They also use an evaporator to recycle the water from the parts washer and floor scrubber.
 Oil that is separated in the evaporator is sent for use in asphalt plants.